 Steps to take before Transitioning to College

-• Take high school courses that will get me into college and/or prepare me to succeed in college level classes
+• Take high school courses that will get you into college and/or prepare you to succeed in college level classes

 • Attend Individual Education Plan (IEP) meetings